 Study is the main trial supporting use of Xarelto in atrial fibrillation ...
 Read more

 Watch live broadcast of expert discussion at EMA ...
 Read more

 Revised guideline is expected to facilitate development of more effective medicines ...
 Read more

 Meeting highlights from the Committee for Medicinal Products for Human Use (CHMP) 25-28 January 2016

 Six medicines, of which two have been fast-tracked, receive positive opinions from the Committee ...
 Read more

 Events of interest

-This workshop aims to help clarify the concept and demonstration of significant benefit of new orphan medicines over existing treatments; discuss existing methodologies for comparative efficacy and effectiveness and for major contribution to patient care, including patient preferences, and how these could be applied in demonstrating significant benefit at marketing authorisation; and discuss the impact of significant benefit on health-technology-assessment (HTA) evaluation, pricing decisions and patient access.
-The workshop is targeted at medicine developers, regulators, healthcare professionals, academia, patients, HTA bodies and healthcare payers.
-Registration open until 31 October 2015.
-Places limited. ...
+This workshop aims to help clarify the concept and demonstrate the significant benefit of new orphan medicines over existing treatments.
+It will discuss existing methodologies for comparative efficacy and effectiveness and for major contribution to patient care, including patient preferences, and how these could be applied in demonstrating significant benefit at marketing authorisation as well as the impact of significant benefit on health-technology-assessment (HTA) evaluation, pricing decisions and patient access.
+The workshop is targeted at medicine developers, regulators, healthcare professionals, academia, patients, HTA bodies and healthcare payers. ...
 Read more

 Stakeholder meeting on product shortages due to manufacturing and quality problems: developing a proactive approach to prevention

 In October 2013, a workshop held at the European Medicines Agency (EMA) led to the formation of an inter-industry association taskforce to propose possible solutions to the root causes of shortages due to manufacturing and quality problems.
 EMA is hosting a follow-up workshop on 9 October 2015 to discuss the solutions proposed by industry associations.
 Registration by invitation only.
 A live broadcast of the workshop will be available. ...
 Read more